-Professional Engineer Professional Engineering Technologist Professional Engineering Technician previously encountered techniques and testing the validity and reasonability of assumptions, correlating with requirements and considering the far-reaching impacts and costs. requirements and considering the wide-ranging impacts and costs.
+Professional Engineer Professional Engineering Technologist Professional Engineering Technician the validity and reasonability of assumptions, correlating with requirements and considering the far-reaching impacts and costs.
 Evaluating the final solution and developing documentation and an integrated implementation plan.
-Creating detailed specification requirements and designing documentation for implementation to the satisfaction of the client.
-Stating the final solution and ensuring that the client or the supervisor agrees and providing engineering documentation.
+Creating detailed specification requirements and designing documentation for implementation to the satisfaction of the client. • Stating the final solution and ensuring that the client or the supervisor agrees and providing engineering documentation.
 Range statement Range statement Range statement The solution is amenable to widely applied principles, sound and testable assumptions, underpinned by the utilisation of requisite advanced principles relevant to the problem, being cognisant of impacts and the need for sustainability.
 The solution is amenable to widely accepted methods, techniques or procedures, being cognisant of impacts and the need for sustainability.
 The solution is amenable to established methods, techniques or procedures, being cognisant of impacts and the need for sustainability.
 Outcome 3: Comprehend and apply advanced and local knowledge of the widely applied principles underpinning good practice that is specific to the jurisdiction in which the Engineer practices.
 Outcome 3: Comprehend and apply the knowledge embodied in widely accepted and applied engineering procedures, processes, systems and methodologies that is specific to the jurisdiction in which the Engineering Technologist practices.
 Outcome 3: Comprehend and apply knowledge that is embodied in established engineering practices that is specific to the jurisdiction in which the Engineering Technician practices.
 Competency indicators Competency indicators Competency indicators Competence in applying relevant knowledge to complex engineering problems is typified by: Competence in applying relevant knowledge to broadly defined engineering problems is typified by: Competence in applying relevant knowledge to well-defined engineering problems is typified by:

-Document No.: R-02-STA-PE/PT/PN Revision No.: 3 Effective Date: 10/07/2023 Subject: Competency Standard for Registration in Professional Categories as Professional Engineer, Technologist and Technician ECSA ENGREERING COUNCIL OF SOUTH AFFICA Compiled by: Approved by: Executive: RPS Manager Executive: RPS Next Review Date: Page 38 of 53 Date: 12/04/2023 Date: 18/04/2023 10/07/2027
+Document No.: R-02-STA-PE/PT/PN Revision No.: 3 Effective Date: 10/07/2023 Subject: Competency Sta ENGINEERING COUNCIL OF SOUTH AFRICA Compiled by: Approved by: ENGINEERING COUNCIL OF SOUTH AFRICA Compiled by: Manager Approved by: Executive: RPS Next Review Date: Page 37 of 50

-Professional Engineer Professional Engineering Technologist Professional Engineering Technician Stating what fundamental engineering principles, practices, sound testable assumptions or previously encountered techniques, including the application of NQF 8 theory are applied in the practice area.
+Professional Engineer Professional Engineering Technologist Professional Engineering Technician • Stating what fundamental engineering principles, practices, sound testable assumptions or previously encountered techniques, including the application of NQF 8 theory are applied in the practice area.
 Stating what engineering principles, practices, procedures, methodologies and technologies, including the application of NQF 7 theory are applied in the practice area.
-Stating what engineering principles, practices, procedures, methodologies and technologies, including the application of NQF 6 theory are applied in the practice area.
-Indicating a working knowledge of interacting disciplines (engineering and other) to underpin teamwork.
-Indicating a working knowledge of areas of practice that interact with the practice area to underpin teamwork.
-Indicating an understanding of other areas of practice that interact with the practice area to underpin teamwork.
-Demonstrating knowledge and application of engineering standards, codes of practice, legislation, regulations and finance in the practice area.
-Demonstrating knowledge and application of engineering standards, codes of practice, legislation, regulations and finance in the practice area.
-Demonstrating knowledge and application of engineering standards, codes of practice, legislation, regulations and finance in the practice area.
-Range statement Range statement Range statement In-depth specialist knowledge in the practice area that supports a fundamentals-based, first-principles analytical approach.
+Stating what engineering principles, practices, procedures, methodologies and technologies, including the application of NQF 6 theory are applied in the practice area. • Indicating a working knowledge of interacting disciplines (engineering and other) to underpin teamwork. • Indicating a working knowledge of areas of practice that interact with the practice area to underpin teamwork. • Indicating an understanding of other areas of practice that interact with the practice area to underpin teamwork. • Demonstrating knowledge and application of engineering standards, codes of practice, legislation, regulations and finance in the practice area.
+Demonstrating knowledge and application of engineering standards, codes of practice, legislation, regulations and finance in the practice area. • Demonstrating knowledge and application of engineering standards, codes of practice, legislation, regulations and finance in the practice area.
+Range statement Range statement Range statement In-depth specialist knowledge in the practice area that supports a fundamentals-based, first- principles analytical approach.
 This is supplemented by legal, regulatory and locally relevant knowledge.
 Technological knowledge that is well-established and applicable to the practice area.
 This knowledge is supplemented by legal, regulatory and locally relevant knowledge.
 Emerging technologies are adopted from the formulations of others.
 Technical knowledge, which is knowledge applicable to the practice area.
 This is supplemented by legal, regulatory and locally relevant knowledge.